ToVinhKhang/Covid19-Tracker/README.md

 <br>

-### The situation of the Coronavirus Epidemic data around The World.
+### The situation of the Coronavirus Epidemic data around The World and Detail Vietnam Country.
 ### Includes the following functions:
 <br>